kraig-hebert/chess-position-tool/roadmap.md

 \*STUDY DETAILS

 - add move notation list
-  - add castling, promotion, and checkmate
+  - add checkmate, checks
+  - add notation for when 2 knights or 2 rooks can move to the same square
 - add way to add different lines to a position
 - possibly integrate chess engine API calls
   - get best moves